Circle K Energy Limited – 2022 UK Tax Strategy

 Alimentation Couche-Tard Inc. and its subsidiaries (‘the ACT Group’) are committed to acting with integrity and transparency in all tax matters, complying fully with tax legislation.

 We are committed to compliance with tax law and practice in the UK.
 Compliance for us means paying the right amount of tax in the right place at the right time.
 It involves disclosing all relevant facts and circumstances to the tax authorities and claiming reliefs and incentives where available.

-In compliance with the requirements outlined in paragraph 19(2) and paragraph 20(1) of Schedule 19 of UK Finance Act 2016, Circle K Energy Limited (‘CKEL’) publishes this statement for the year ended 30 April 2019 on behalf of the UK companies within the Group (‘the UK Group’), which include:
+In compliance with the requirement outlined in paragraph 19(2) and paragraph 20(1) of Schedule 19 of UK Finance Act 2016, Circle K Energy Limited (‘CKEL’) publishes this statement for the year ended 30 April 2022 on behalf of the UK companies within the Group (‘the UK Group’), which include:

 - Circle K Energy Limited; and

 - Fuel Managements Solutions Limited

 Board ownership and oversight

 This Tax Strategy will be owned by the Board of Directors of the UK Group (‘the Board’) and will be reviewed annually with any proposed amendments ultimately discussed and approved by the Board.
 The Board is supported by suitably qualified finance and tax teams who have responsibility for implementing the Tax Strategy.
 Where required, the services of professional advisors are engaged to provide additional support.

 This Tax Strategy was approved for publication by the Board on 10 May 2022 and applies thereafter until such time as it is superseded.